pytorch/glow/docs/JIT.md

 ### Optimizations

-In this section we describe some opportunities for optimizations.
+In this section, we describe some opportunities for optimizations.

 1. Some libraries provide optimized versions of some operators, such as matrix multiplication and convolution.
 It could be a good idea to call these functions.